What is ombré?

-Although ombré hair first found fame on longer locks, women everywhere have been adopting the technique to bring some serious sass to their short hairstyles.
-From textured lobs to quirky pixie looks, short ombré hair can be seen in a number of different ways and in a gorgeous array of styles.
+Although ombré hair coloring first found fame on longer locks, women everywhere have been adopting the technique to bring some serious sass to their short hairstyles.
+From textured lobs to quirky pixie looks, short ombré hair can be presented in a number of different ways and in a gorgeous array of styles.
 Although many women choose to go for a beachy, textured effect, ombré curly hair can look incredible too.
 Keep the curls tight and close to the end to let the color change wow.
 Equally, ombré is perfectly shown off to full effect on a short blunt bob.

 How to ombré hair

 For anyone looking to DIY ombré hair, you should first be aware of a few things.
 Part of the allure of the ombré technique is the way in which the colors blur and fade from one to the other.
 To achieve this at home can be quite complex – especially at the back of your head!
 Consequently, for newcomers to hair coloring we would recommend experimenting with a color spray first to see how you like the effect, like with göt2b®’s Metallics in Blue Mercury.
 Alternatively, dip dye hair for a striking result that doesn’t require the same level of finesse as ombré.
 Grab a striking color like göt2b® Metallics Dark Ruby and apply to just half of your hair.
 Let it sit as long as necessary to achieve the depth of hue you would like, before rinsing.